Skip to content

 Heat Stroke Safety Talk

-What is Heat Stroke?
+What is heat stroke?

-The most serious heat-related illness is heatstroke.
-Heat stroke can be very dangerous and is a medical emergency.
-If you think you or someone you know is suffering from heat stroke, call 911 immediately.
-Also, get out of the heat as soon as possible.
-This illness can cause damage to the brain and other internal organs, and can even lead to death.
+You should also get out of the heat as soon as possible.
+Heat stroke can cause damage to the brain and other internal organs, and can even lead to death.
 Exposure to prolonged high temperatures (generally in combination with dehydration) results in heat stroke.
 It leads to failure of the body’s temperature control system.

-Prevention of Heat Illnesses
+Prevention of heat illnesses

 • Take plenty of breaks in a shaded or cool area.
 Allow your body to take a rest from the heat.